tw-haiven/haiven/app/resources/prompts_guided/story_validation.md

 Help me refine the necessary requirements and details of a user story.
 My ultimate goal is to have a list of Given/When/Then scenarios

 # CONTEXT
-Here is my input that describes my application and user story:
+This is the application we're working on, as context:

+{domain}

+# USER STORY

 {user_input}